ProPare – a global standard for Digital Product Passports

 Partners

-The steering committee consists of Axfoundation, GS1 Sweden, Ecolabelling Sweden AB (the Nordic Swan Ecolabel and the EU Flower), and Swedish Trade Federation.
-Corporate partners in the project are engaged in groceries trade, fashion, furniture and general retail trade with players such as Axfood/Dagab, Ahlsell, and Mio as well as technology developer Blue Cromos, which is responsible for the app development.
+The steering committee consisted of Axfoundation, GS1 Sweden, Ecolabelling Sweden AB (the Nordic Swan Ecolabel and the EU Flower), and Swedish Trade Federation.
+Corporate partners in the project are engaged in groceries trade, fashion, furniture and general retail trade with players such as Axfood/Dagab, Ahlsell, and Mio as well as technology developer Blue Cromos, who was responsible for the app development.

 Product Passport Terminology